Interior Eigensolver Based on Rational Filter with Composite rule

 \section{Numerical experiment}

-In this section, we will demonstrate the efficiency and stability of the algorithm we proposed through three experiments.
-The first experiment shows the advantage of the trapezoidal quadrature discretized contour integrals over another contour integral discretization, Gauss quadrature.
-The latter two experiments show the computational benefit of applying \cref{alg:composite} and \cref{alg:composite2}.
-We test some medium-to-large-scale matrices for illustration purposes.
-This paper focuses on the design of an efficient filter rather than proposing a novel projection technique.
-Hence the projection techniques used in \cref{alg:composite}, \cref{alg:composite2}, and simple rule remain identical.
+In this section, we will demonstrate the efficiency and stability of the two algorithms through three experiments.
+The first experiment shows the advantage of the trapezoidal quadrature over another quadrature, Gauss quadrature.
+The latter two experiments show the computational benefit of applying \cref{alg: composite} and \cref{alg: composite2}.
+This paper focuses on filter design rather than proposing a novel projection technique.
+Hence the projection techniques used in \cref{alg: composite}, \cref{alg: composite2}, and simple rule remain identical.
 Since the estimation of the number of eigenvalues is beyond the scope of this paper, we assume $s$ is known and set the number of columns $n_{\mathrm{col}}>s$ in all numerical experiments.